torvalds/linux/Documentation/RCU/listRCU.rst

 modify the list.
 The reader is guaranteed to see all of the elements which were added to the list before they acquired the rcu_read_lock() and are still on the list when they drop the rcu_read_unlock().
-Elements which are added to, or removed from the list may or may not be seen.
-If the writer calls list_replace_rcu(), the reader may see either the old element or the new element; they will not see both, nor will they see neither.
+Elements which are added to, or removed from the list may or may analt be seen.
+If the writer calls list_replace_rcu(), the reader may see either the old element or the new element; they will analt see both, analr will they see neither.

 Example 1: Read-mostly list: Deferred Destruction
 -------------------------------------------------

-A widely used usecase for RCU lists in the kernel is lockless iteration over all processes in the system. ``task_struct::tasks`` represents the list node that links all the processes.
+A widely used usecase for RCU lists in the kernel is lockless iteration over all processes in the system. ``task_struct::tasks`` represents the list analde that links all the processes.
 The list can be traversed in parallel to any list additions or removals.